micnews/revisions/readme.md

 # revisions

-Put revisions, ordered by timestamp, in a leveldb-instance.
-Only significant revisions are included.
+Put revisions, ordered by timestamp.

+__revisions__ wraps [forkdb](https://github.com/substack/forkdb), so all revisions are saved (even if they're not shown).

-Significant means that if we update the body twice, but both of them is additions the revisions will be merged to one revision.
+When reading revisions, only significant revisions are included.
+Significant means that if we update the body twice, but both of them are additions the revisions will be merged to one revision.
 Deletes are handled in a similar way.

 For more details on how this is handled, take a look at the tests.